jonoalfred/Tutorial_examples/README.md

 ## Getting Started

 ### Running the pages
-Ensure you have live server or alterntive installed on any ide Launch using go live button when on any tutorial folder - ensure you are inside of the folder structure where the .html file exists
+Ensure you have live server or alternative installed on any IDE (e.g. vs code, vim) Launch using go live button when on any tutorial folder - ensure you are inside of the folder structure where the .html file exists

-Alternatively load folder structure (e.g. Tutorial_examples/ Slideshow example onto webserver and open in browswer using localhost:portno (if local) or appropriate domain address (if Hosted)
+Alternatively load folder structure (e.g. Tutorial_examples/ Slideshow example) onto webserver (usr/share/nginx/html/*add own files here) and open in browswer using localhost:port no (if local, e.g: 192.168.0.1/80) or appropriate domain address (if Hosted)

 ## Authors